ysahnpark/ecofyphp-server/artifacts/laravel-tips.md

 ## recompile
 php artisan clear-compiled

-## Laravel 5.1 hack for date output as ISO8601
+## Laravel 5.1 tweak for date output as ISO8601
+Laravel 5.1's Eloquent model JSON serialization logic converts Date into the format as specified in $dateFormat property.
+The problem is that the $dateFormat is used for MySQL but is is not the desired format for REST API, (ISO8601 format).

+To have the Model serialize to ISO8601, do the following tweak:
-In /vendor/laravel/fraemwork/src/Illuminate/Database/Eloquent/Model.php
+1. In /vendor/laravel/fraemwork/src/Illuminate/Database/Eloquent/Model.php
-modify the implementation of th emetnod protected function serializeDate(DateTime $date) to be:
+modify the implementation of the metnod protected function serializeDate(DateTime $date) to be:
 $attributes[$key] = (string)$this->asDateTime($attributes[$key]);

-And then in the /bootstrap/app.php add the following line
+2. In the /bootstrap/app.php add the following line
 \Carbon\Carbon::setToStringFormat('c');